 Eagle Condor offers domestic and international internships.

 a.
-Micro-loans, Self-Reliant Associations and Community Development- Working alongside our project managers and US team, you will providing important stepping stones for self-reliance through community projects.
+Self-Reliant Associations and Community Development- Working alongside our project managers and US team, you will providing important stepping stones for self-reliance through community projects.

 The heart of an internship focuses on creating options where there previously were none.
 Interns help create hope for productive futures by providing opportunities for children through nutrition, health, education, and skill development.

 - Live in the orphanage, children’s shelter, or community in which you serve

 - Length may be geared around your schedule with a suggested 8 week minimum and longer internships encouraged